Just relisted - she was off the market several months.

 Osprey A is fitted out for cruising.
 She is also suitable for twilight racing as she performs very well.

 Built by legendary Geoff Baker in 1969, she is a comfortable, tough, fibreglass yacht that has sailed to Vanuatu, New Caledonia, New Zealand, Tasmania, Queensland and Victoria.
-"Osprey A" is a registered Australian Ship for international travel.

 The standing rigging uses Sta-Lok (Reusable swag less terminals) So to replace the standing rigging, you just need to buy a roll of wire and do one piece at a time.

-Sails: Main, genoa, numbers 2,3,4,+5 (storm) jibs and light weather drifter / MPS.
+Sails: Main, furling genoa, numbers 4 Jib and Storm jib.
+Also light weather drifter / MPS.
+And Storm Mainsail /Trisail.

 Interior: Chart table over freezer; Galley with methylated two burner stove, sink, fridge/freezer, crockery & cutlery; Double forward berth, one quarter-berth, two settee berths.
 The dining table lowers to make a double berth which incorporates one of the settees.
 Main cabin berths are fitted with lee cloths; book cases; stereo; enclosed toilet with basin.